 Can I Sue a Dog Owner If I Was Bit by the Dog While Trespassing?

-How Long Do I Have to File a Claim?
+How Long Do I Have to File a Dog Bite Claim in Utah?

 How Our Dog Bite Attorneys Can Help

-With years of experience and a proven record of success—having won millions for our clients—Lowe Law Firm is ready to represent you.
+With years of experience and a proven record of success—having won millions for our clients—Lowe Law Group is ready to represent you.
 We want to hear your story and learn how we can help.
 There is absolutely no cost and no pressure when you call, and we offer our services on a contingency fee basis.
 This means, should you decide to work with our attorneys, you do not owe any fees unless we successfully win your case—guaranteed.

 To learn more, or to share your story with our dog bite lawyers, call (801) 762-6808 and request a free, zero-pressure consultation.

 We will step into your shoes to better understand your goals and effectively fight for the justice that you deserve in your case.

 Our team is prepared to do whatever is necessary to ensure your comfort and convenience, from traveling to you to arranging your medical care.